-Hotam (TFI) is a social and educational organization that trains people with leadership qualities to be teachers, principals, and educational leaders.
-They specialize in mentoring their trainees and other educators and providing them with the knowledge and tools necessary to afford all children equal opportunity for a better future, regardless of their background.
-At the request of the Ministry of Education, Hotam has established and is managing multiple temporary schools for evacuees around the country.
+Hotam is a social and educational organization that trains people with leadership qualities to be teachers, principals, and educational leaders.
+At the request of the Ministry of Education, Hotam established temporary schools for evacuees throughout the country.
+Jewish Federations supported the establishment of 22 temporary schools, providing quality education to 550 evacuee children from the Gaza envelope.